jags06/Prenetics/README.md

 # Prenetics

-Please use peter credentials from test to run this code
+Please use peter credentials from test PDF shared earlier to run this code